MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 ### Add table permission

 By default visitors to the site will not be able to access the multistep form.
 In our example, we would only want to allow authenticated users to fill in the multistep form.
+You can use a combination of web roles and table permissions to configure create, read, and update data actions for your own multistep process.

 For new forms, a banner will appear prompting you to add permissions.
 If you have already configured permissions for the table used in your multistep form, you can select the ellipse (**...**)